benjamincharity/angular-json-calendar/README.md

 // Class added to odd days (1st, 3rd, etc)
 .bc-calendar__day--odd {}

-// Class added to day when it is a 'filler' day rather than a valid day .bc-calendar__day--pad {}
+// Class added to a day when it is a 'filler' day rather than a valid day .bc-calendar__day--pad {}

-// Class added to day when it is a valid day .bc-calendar__day--valid {}
+// Class added to a day when it is a valid day .bc-calendar__day--valid {}

-// Class added to day when it is the currently selected day .bc-calendar__day--selected {}
+// Class added to a day when it is the currently selected day .bc-calendar__day--selected {}

 // <span> The inner wrapper for the date in the default day template